Robyn Vining

-Robyn Beckley Vining (born November 11, 1976) is an American politician currently serving in the Wisconsin State Assembly.
-She represents the northern half of the city of Wauwatosa, in Milwaukee County, as well as the northern half of the city of Brookfield, in Waukesha County.
+Robyn Beckley Vining (born November 11, 1976) is an American photographer, nonprofit executive, and Democratic politician from Wauwatosa, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing Wisconsin's 13th Assembly district since 2025; she previously represented the 14th Assembly district from 2019 to 2025.

-Biography
+Early life and career

-Robyn Vining was born on Wright-Patterson Air Force Base in Ohio.
-She attended school in Austin, Texas, before ultimately graduating from James Madison High School in Vienna, Virginia, in 1996.
-She received her bachelor's degree in Psychology and Studio Art from James Madison University, and earned a master's degree in Theology and Culture from Trinity Evangelical Divinity School in 2002.
+Robyn Vining was born Robyn Beckley at Wright-Patterson Air Force Base in Ohio.
+Born into a military family, she moved several times in childhood, attending school in Austin, Texas, before ultimately graduating from James Madison High School in Vienna, Virginia, in 1996.
+She received her bachelor's degree in psychology and studio art from James Madison University, and earned a master's degree in theology and culture from Trinity Evangelical Divinity School in 2002.

 Vining was a pastor for a time.
 She moved to the Milwaukee area in 2008 and started her own small business as a photographer.
 In 2012, she co-founded the non-profit organization Exploit No More, focused on ending child sex trafficking.
 She is also co-founder of the non-profits Help Portrait Milwaukee and The Milwaukee Portrait Project.

 In 2017, she was named American Mothers' Wisconsin Mother of the Year.